SoggyRhino/4337-Project1/devlog.md

      - Complete the eval function with the new approach
        - (get left "tree" ) (operation) (get right "tree")
          - recursively evaluate this on each tree until we hit numbers

+(October 23 3:15)

+Eval was complete, it was much more conducive to the language.
+I added some tests to make sure it was working I will probably need add some more as I add more functions.

+I made a pre-process function in order to make all expressions into the form that is expected by the evlauation function.
+    - Replace unary operators with * -1, this avoids having to make the eval more complex and handle single operand operators
+    - Replace $n with correct value from history.

+I have done most of the hard parts now it is just working on the User input.
+After that is done I will need to go back throough and add/fix how errors are handle.
+This probably will have to be done in conjunction with adding ui.

+Next session I will work on a function that will evaluate an expression from a string it will :
+ - Tokenize string (handle error)
+ - Preprocess string (handle error)
+ - Evaluate (handle error)
+ - Return #t/#f, msg/value

+Also the code is just random as i work on things i will clean it up later